-I thought I'd steer up this post by showing some enthusiasm for Christmas, but I'm sure you've been waiting for the outfit deets.
+I thought I'd steer up this post by showing some enthusiasm for Christmas, but I'm sure you've been waiting for the outfit details.
 Are you ready to get the low down on the outfits featured in this post?
-Keep reading, sweet pea...
+Keep reading, sweet pea(s)...

 So, I had the honour of shooting in London with the beaut Alisha Dandy.
 I selected 4 looks for this editorial - The Faux Fur Jacket, The Velvet Dress, The Suit and The Sequins.
-I've opted for some easy, and definitely wearable, Christmas outfits which YOU can even incorporate into your festive wardrobe.
-Instead of packing away these pieces come January, I can assure you that I've found plenty of ways to wear them post holidays.
+I opted for some easy and wearable Christmas outfits which YOU can even incorporate into your festive wardrobe.
+Instead of packing away these pieces come January, I can assure you that I've found plenty of ways to wear them after the holidays.
 A lot of people think the glitz and glam of Christmas equates to 'drama dressing' but let's be real - you don't have to be adorned in glamorous glitter or even have to strut in the BADDEST dress.
 Make do with the simple things.
-Following on from my current obsession with all things basic but stylish, I've gone for 4 pieces this season that I can even incorporate with into my work wardrobe.
+Following on from my current obsession with all things minimal but stylish, I've selected 4 pieces this season that I can even incorporate into my work wardrobe.
 You know you're getting old when all you care about is finding the right outfits for work... sigh!

-It's Winter - everyone needs a faux fur coat.
-I have to say that I am a massive fan of all the faux fur coats currently available on the high street.
+I have to say that I am a massive fan of all coats faux fur currently available on the high street.

 Sequin Top (Similar)

 Side Slit Satin Trousers (Similar)